IPacketClassifier

 MultiTokenBucketClassifier simple module

-This module classifies packets into the first bucket that contains the required number of tokens.
-The packet is forwarded on the output gate that corresponds to the selected bucket.
+Classifies packets into the first bucket that contains the required number of tokens.
+The packet is forwarded to the output gate that corresponds to the selected bucket.

 PacketClassifier simple module